 What about the story of the Good Samaritan, where Jesus praises the one who interrupts his journey to reach out to the person in need, while criticizing the priest and temple worker who had no time to interrupt their important plans.

 In today’s Gospel reading, we hear yet another example of Jesus dealing with interruptions.
 He was going to the home of Jarius, the ruler of the town synagogue, and obviously a very important person, whose daughter was deathly ill.
 Jarius urgently wanted Christ to come to his home.
-In the midst of this emergency, however, a simple woman, probably an outcast of society due to her illness and gender, approached Jesus in the most unnoticeable manner.
+In the midst of this emergency, however, a simple woman, an outcast of society due to her illness and gender, approached Jesus in the most unnoticeable manner.
 She didn’t feel worthy to bother Him, and knew that others would scold her and even chase her away if she bothered the Master.
-They would perceive her interruption as quite inappropriate and even outrageous, especially since Jesus was with such an important person, and she a lowly woman.
+They would perceive her interruption as quite inappropriate and even outrageous, especially since Jesus was with such an important person, and she a nobody, a lowly woman.
 Yet quietly, humbly, inconspicuously she approached Jesus, only wishing to touch his garment, believing that such contact would bring her healing.

 Well, she was immediately healed; an illness of 12 years cured by simply touching Christ.
 What is just as amazing as the miracle itself, though, is how our Lord responded to this inconvenient interruption.
 Although He was with a VIP whose daughter was dying, He took the time to look for the woman in the midst of a crowd, and when she came forth “trembling,” afraid of her impudence, Jesus comforted her, saying, “Daughter, your faith has made you well; go in peace.”